smorad/um_cisc_7026/lecture_08_recurrent.typ

     )
     $ #pause

     *Question:* $sigma$ is sigmoid.
-What is range/codomain of $f_"forget"$? #pause
+What is co-domain of $f_"forget"$? #pause

     *Answer:* $[0, 1]$ #pause

     When $f_"forget" < 1$, we forget some of our memories! #pause

-    Through gradient descent, neural network learns which memories to forget
+    Neural network learns which memories to forget with gradient descent

 ==
     *Minimal gated unit* (MGU) is a modern RNN #pause